 The biggest lesson I have learned is not to be afraid of asking or speaking up.
 Believe in yourself and the skills and knowledge you have.

-Q. Do you have any advice for other women who are following in your path?
+Q. Do you have any advice for other women who are following your path?

-Seek information, never stop learning.
+Seek information, and never stop learning.
 Trust your gut.

 Q. Have you had a mentor who has made an impact on your life or business?

 My mentor, Sue Adams, wasn’t one in the sense that we met regularly.
 I would just observe and listen to her when we were together.
 She was on the WEC and Small Business BC Boards.
 The biggest thing I learned from her was “You have certain friends, at certain times, for certain reasons.”
 This has always resonated with me as it is not just in your personal life, but also in business.